What Is Chemical Evolution?

 Solid iron corrodes into rust when it comes in contact with the water.
 Proteins break down when exposed to too much heat.
 Suppose simple chemistry is to give rise to something advanced enough to reproduce.
 In that case, there must be situations in which chemical systems can grow in complexity, form new structures, and gain new functions.
 For this to happen, reproduction, which is needed in biological evolution, can replace repetitive production with a much simpler process.

 On planet Earth and throughout the universe, powerful natural events occur in regular cycles: The heating and cooling off day and night.
 The repetitive eruptions, volcanic geysers, and the rise and fall of ocean tides.
 These events repetitively produce or give birth to new molecules and chemical systems.
-These products increase over time and often develop new abilities as they interact with their environment.
+These products increase over time and develop new abilities as they interact with their environment.

 How does chemical evolution work?